24 April 2008

-Well, the ANZAC day weekend is coming up in Australia, and for most people I know that means one thing: Roleplaying!
+Well, the ANZAC day weekend is coming up in Australia, and for most people means relaxing.

-So anyway, he was recently asked to give a speech in a small country town near my folk’s farm, one that he’ll be delivering tomorrow.
-With his permission, I’m posting it here, because its worth reading.
+That changed on our return, and he was asked to give a speech in Strath Creek, a small country town near my folk’s farm, an area which later was pone of the epicenters for the Black Saturday fires.
+With his permission, I’m posting it here, because it is worth your time reading.

 Thank you.
 My wife Sue and I are newcomers to Strath Creek having arrived three years ago, and it is a privilege and a pleasure after so short a time to be asked to address this gathering.
 In the years we have been attending this occasion it has grown and that is a credit to the organisers, and to the people of this community.

 Australians all over the country, like ourselves, use ANZAC Day to honour those that served in time of war, especially those that did not return.
 I want to dedicate my remarks today to eleven men with whom I served: New Zealander Terry Groom; Australians, Peter Ward, Tony Huelin and Noel Shipp and US Serviceman Genchi, Pool, Starr, Whitlatch, Phillips, Martin and Bowden.
 Terry Groom and Peter Ward died during Australian Navy work-up activities for Vietnam in 1968 and the other nine men died in Vietnam in 1969 on active service as pilots and aircrew for the 135th Assault helicopter company.
 That was the Unit in which I also served.